 Professional drivers can accumulate 14 points before facing a suspension.
 Professional drivers are generally those who make their living driving taxis, busses, or hired cars, as well as drivers who make their living driving vehicles that transport goods from one place to another.

 If you have a P1 or a learner licence, you will face a suspension when you accumulate 4 points.
-Any speeding violation will therefore result in a demerit point suspension.
+Any speeding violation will, therefore, result in a demerit point suspension.
 If you have a P2 licence, you will face a suspension when you accumulate 7 points.
-All suspensions of provisional and learner licences are for 3 months.
+All suspensions of provisional and learner licences are for three months.